wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 ### High fees will solve spam

+False.
+High Bitcoin fees don't stop spammers who have been the top payer for a year already.
+They increase their profit from clogging the Bitcoin network by exploitation of Segwit mispricing and other vulnerabilities that put genuine, monetary transactions at disadvantage.

 ### Everything is good for Bitcoin

 This statement would mean that **Bitcoin is perfect and has no flaws or surface attack at all**.
 This will most likely **always be wrong**.
 The reason why everything is good for Bitcoin is that **Bitcoin can adapt**, thanks to its nodes allegedly, against attacks and defend itself that way.
 But this **requires an immune reaction that is currently considered as useless**.